 For those on the hunt for collectibles, make sure you check out Flashback Records.
 These guys specialise in rare collectable records, as well as boasting a wide range of new, contemporary vinyl in a whole array of styles and genres.

 You’ll find them located in Islington, Crouch End and Shoreditch, and all three locations are well worth exploring.
-They also host live in-store performances occasionally too, check out their events page for more details once COVID restrictions have been lifted.
+They also host live in-store performances occasionally too, check out their events page for more details.

 A favourite amongst every music journalist, musician and vinyl collector, Honest Jon’s is an independent store located on Portobello Road in Ladbroke Grove.